 The Graduate Handbook is designed to provide faculty and students with information, awareness and understanding of the policies, guidelines and resources available to graduate students.
-Our high standards ensure that graduates with degrees from Converse College are highly regarded and well prepared to meet the challenges and demands of their careers.
-Professional degree programs are offered in education (MAT, MEd, EdS, and EdD); Marriage and Family Therapy (MMFT); Music (MM); History, English, and Political Science (MLA), Master in Management-Healthcare Management (MIM-HCM), Master in Management-Professional Leadership (MIM-PL)and Fine Arts in Creative Writing (MFA).
+Our high standards ensure that graduates with degrees from Converse University are highly regarded and well prepared to meet the challenges and demands of their careers.
+Professional degree programs are offered in education (MAT, MEd, EdS, and EdD); Marriage and Family Therapy (MMFT); Music (MM); History, English, and Political Science (MLA), Master in Management-Professional Leadership (MIM-PL) and Fine Arts in Creative Writing (MFA).
 These degree programs are available to both men and women who meet specific program admission requirements.
-Details on admission and other information pertaining to Graduate Studies can be found in the Converse College Graduate Catalog at the Converse College website at www.converse.edu.
+Details on admission and other information pertaining to Graduate Studies can be found in the Converse University Graduate Catalog at the Converse University website at www.converse.edu.

-MISSION OF THE COLLEGE AND GRADUATE PROGRAMS
+MISSION OF THE UNIVERSITY AND GRADUATE PROGRAMS

-The primary mission of Converse College, founded in 1889, is the liberal education of undergraduate women in a residential setting.
-Converse reaffirms the founders' original conviction that a small undergraduate residential college of the liberal arts is a uniquely powerful environment for developing the talents of women.
-As a community of scholars, where students and faculty pursue excellence and collaborate in the search for truth, Converse develops in students' scholarly excellence, personal honor, confidence, and skills to be life-long learners.
+Converse was founded in 1889 by Dexter Edgar Converse to provide the liberal education of undergraduate women in a residential setting.
+Since our founding, Converse has been a community of scholars, where students and faculty pursue scholarly excellence and collaborate in the search for truth while developing in students personal honor, confidence, and the curiosity and skills to be life-long learners.
 The college draws much of its character from its Christian heritage and welcomes students of all faiths.
-Converse expands its mission by offering graduate degrees and other programs for women and men.
-Ultimately, graduates embody the qualities of a Converse education as they assume roles of leadership, service, and citizenship.
+Converse remains committed to building and strengthening our academic programs to be responsive for the future.
+In 1964 our co-educational graduate programs launched, providing innovative programs for adult and professional study.
+In the Fall of 2020 we expanded our mission by offering our distinctive undergraduate education to women and men.
+Converse's undergraduate, graduate, and doctoral programs advance a culture of belonging and collaboration that ignites creativity, innovation, and transformation.
+Our graduates thrive in roles of leadership, service, and citizenship in their personal lives, community and belong.